tania-water/ShareEconomyPayFortBundle/README.md

     payfort_production_shaResponsePhrase: null
     payfort_currency: null   # AED, SAR, ....
 ```
-    2. Add the same previous block to your parameters.yml file then fill it with your payfort security configurations:
+- Add the same previous block to your parameters.yml file then fill it with your payfort security configurations.

-    3. Add the bundle configurations in your config.yml:
+- Add the bundle configurations in your config.yml:
 ```yml
       ibtikar_share_economy_pay_fort:
           environment: "%payfort_environment%"